elephantrobotics/myCobot_Pro_630_docs/6-SDKDevelopment/python/python_demo.md

     elephant_client.start_client()

+    "Pin numbers 0 to 5 correspond to the base electrical interface OUT 1 to 6; 16 to 17 correspond to the end of the robot electrical interface OUT 1 to 2"

     "Get the robot OUT1 output status"
     elephant_client.get_digital_out(0)

     "The robot will delay for 0.5 seconds before executing the following program"